Primary Endpoint

 The denominator used to calculate the rate varied from 119 to 154 based on the number of patients with a baseline value and at least one post-treatment value.

-Grades 3 to 4 laboratory abnormalities (≥2%) were decreased albumin, increased alanine aminotransferase, increased gamma-glutamyl transferase, decreased sodium, decreased potassium, decreased magnesium, and decreases in white blood cells, hemoglobin, neutrophils, platelets, and lymphocytes.1
+The most common grade 3 to 4 laboratory abnormalities (≥2%) were decreased albumin, increased alanine aminotransferase, increased gamma-glutamyl transferase, decreased sodium, decreased potassium, decreased magnesium, and decreases in white blood cells, hemoglobin, neutrophils, platelets, and lymphocytes.1

-In the PAPILLON trial, most IRRs occurred during the first infusion (Week 1, Day 1) and rarely during subsequent infusions4
+In the PAPILLON trial, most IRRs occurred during the first infusion (week 1, day 1) and rarely during subsequent infusions4

-• 98.7% of IRRs were Grades 1 to 21,4
+• 98.7% of IRRs were grades 1 to 21,4

-• Median time to onset of first IRR was 0.8 hours (0.1 to 3.6 hours)4
+• Median time to onset of first IRR was 0.8 hours (range, 0.1–3.6 hours)4

 • Monitor patients for any signs and symptoms of IRRs during RYBREVANT® infusion in a setting where cardiopulmonary resuscitation medication and equipment are available.
 Interrupt infusion if IRR is suspected.
-Reduce the infusion rate or permanently discontinue RYBREVANT® based on severity1
+Reduce the infusion rate or permanently discontinue RYBREVANT® based on severity6

 AR, adverse reaction; CTCAE, Common Terminology Criteria for Adverse Events; IRR, infusion-related reaction.